 Mountain Bike Riders of All Abilities Can Give it a Go

 All riders will find something to love about the Thredbo Valley Track!
 Beginners will enjoy the flowy, gradually undulating first section of the trail from Thredbo to the Ranger Station.
 From here, things get more challenging (but only slightly!) thanks to some steeper downhill sections and short, uphill bursts.
 Depending on your level of fitness, you may start to feel a burn when you get to Thredbo Diggings, however it’s definitely worth pushing through and making it all the way to the 20km mark at Lake Crackenback Resort and Spa.
 Intermediate to advanced riders will get a rush out of the next section, which stretches from Crackenback Resort to the Gaden Trout Hatchery.
 This is where things gets more challenging as riders take on some tight switchbacks, rock gardens and steeper climbs.
+The newly opened section from Gaden Trout Hatchery to Thredbo River Picnic area is the perfect leg for families and beginners and offers a enjoyable and easy going experience.

 Stop for a Picnic or Have Lunch at Alpine Larder